-You should expect at least one drive roller and one driven roller, one at the front the other at the back.
+As usual elsewhere, there is one drive roller and one driven roller, one at the front the other at the back.
 In between is a rectangular horizontal vacuum bed, essentially the same kind of bed you get on a dedicated flatbed printer.